-Degree Requirements Details

-Total Credit Hours 120 - 121 credit hours

-Grade Point Average (GPA) 2.0 GPA

-Residency Rule A minimum of 25% of total credit hours must be completed at Mississippi Valley State University.

-"D" Grade Policy Only one (1) "D" grade is allowed in major courses.
+Total Credit Hours 120/1212credit hours Grade Point Average (GPA) 2.0 GPA Residency Rule Complete a minimum of 25% of the total credit hours requirement of the degree program at MVSU.
+"D" Grade Policy Only one "D" grade allowed in major courses.

-Academic Advisor

-Student ID / Name